French Bulldog Temperament, Energy Level, and Lifestyle Fit

 • Compact size

-As long as they receive daily attention and light exercise, French Bulldogs are perfectly content in small spaces.
+As long as they get attention and light activity, they thrive in smaller spaces.

 Ideal Lifestyle Fit for a French Bulldog

-French Bulldogs thrive in households that match their social and physical needs.
+French Bulldogs do best in homes that match their social and physical needs.

 • Apartment dwellers